JL72005/PIT-UN-Project4/README.md

 Jessica is a rising junior from Northern Virginia, studying Data Science and Psychology at Wellesley College.

 ### Emma
-Emma is a rising sophomore from Maryland, studying applied math-computer science and music at Brown University.
+Emma is a rising sophomore from Maryland, studying Applied Math-Computer Science and Music at Brown University.

 ### Danielle Sitalo
 Danielle Sitalo is a rising junior from Texas, studying Statistics at Texas A&M University.